Human Breast Milk Kills Cancer Cells

-(Discover Magazine) - When Catharina Svanborg and her research associates began mixing mothers' milk and cancer cells together seven years ago, she wasn't looking for a cure for cancer; she was after a way to fight germs.
+(Discover Magazine) - When Catharina Svanborg and her research a__sociates began mixing mothers' milk and cancer cells together seven years ago, she wasn't looking for a cure for cancer; she was after a way to fight germs.

-Nevertheless, the physician and immunologist at Lund University in Sweden has discovered that a previously taken-for-granted component of ordinary human breast milk compels cancer cells — every type of cancer cell tested — to die.
+Nevertheless, the physician and immunologist at Lund University in Sweden has discovered that a previously taken-for-granted component of ordinary human b___st milk compels cancer cells — every type of cancer cell tested — to die.

 Now Svanborg must prove her discovery, demonstrating to wary scientists that her surprising find is for real.
 So far, it hasn't been easy.